Colin Bryce

 Colin Bryce (born 4 August 1974), is a British sports producer and television presenter.

 Together with Darren Sadler, he co-founded Giants Live strongman arena tour and works as a sports commentator for the BBC, ESPN, Fox Sports, Eurosport, Channel Five, Channel 4 and CBBC.
 Bryce was a former Olympic bobsledder.

 Early life

 Although born in Newcastle upon Tyne, Bryce grew up in Craigie, Perthshire.
+His father Laurie Bryce, was a three-time Commonwealth Games competitor.
 He also spent six years in the US where he made the Pennsylvania state finals as a wrestler.
 He is a graduate of the University of Glasgow in Physiology and Sport Science.
 In recent times Bryce has taken up Tennis.

 Career

 Athlete

 Having been a reserve at 1997 World's Strongest Man competition, Bryce competed in 1999 Britain's Strongest Man competition, placing seventh out of eight participants.

 At the 2002 Winter Olympics in Salt Lake City, he competed in the two-man Bobsleigh alongside Neil Scarisbrick, as the brakeman and finished in 22nd place.